So you want to start out in practical shotgun?

 Most clubs offer training and have club owned guns so you can get a taster before you commit to buying equipment.
-If you want to compete in IPSC events you will need to pass a safety course, these are run to a very high standard at locations all over the world by IPSC trainers.
+If you want to compete in IPSC events you may need to pass a safety course if your region requires this, in any case you should get some training before attempting to compete and courses are run to a very high standard at locations all over the world by IPSC recognised trainers.
 We would recommend that anyone coming to this sport, no matter what their background or which aspect of practical shotgun they intend to get involved with, should do one of these courses as safety is paramount and you will come way having learned a lot more than most people expect.

 What gun should I buy?

 This is one of the most frequently asked questions we hear from new shooters and it is a difficult one to answer, most people will simply tell you about what they shoot and why they like it, which may or may not be helpful!
 If you do the IPSC safety course (as suggested above) you will learn about the different Divisions within the sport and most Practical Shotgun variants have a structure along these lines, you can have a look at the rules defining each type of gun here – Divisions